Kyle-Lewis/Kyle-Lewis.github.io/_posts/2017-07-19-Variational-Monte-Carlo-in-QM.md

 - Or a <a href="https://en.wikipedia.org/wiki/Detailed_balance" target="_blank">wiki page on the topic</a> if you want to scratch that itch with less math.

-- And finally, an introductory <a href="https://www.youtube.com/watch?time_continue=431&v=Ws63I3F7Moc" target="_blank">Khan video</a> provides a great example to introduce the topic.
+- And finally, an introductory <a href="https://youtu.be/Ws63I3F7Moc" target="_blank">Khan video</a> provides a great example to introduce the topic.

 - And <a href="https://github.com/Hobbes1/CudaVariationalMonteCarloQM" target="_blank"> my GitHub repo for this project</a>

+- Introduction to Quantum Mechanics, 2nd ed.
+David Griffiths

 <h2 align="center">Introduction and Motivation</h2>